 - For unit-linked whole of life policies your money will be split – some is used to buy the life assurance to pay the sum assured.
 The rest will be invested in an investment fund.

 - For unit-linked/flexible whole of life policies the insurance company will have regular review dates, where they’ll compare the value of your policy with the cost of the life assurance it needs to provide.
-If they find the investment fund isn’t performing well enough to cover the cost of benefits, your provider may suggest increasing your regular contribution or else reducing the sum assured.
+If they find the investment fund isn’t performing well enough to cover the cost of benefits, your provider might suggest increasing your regular contribution or else reducing the sum assured.

 - Some policies give you the choice of adding insurance against certain illnesses or against becoming disabled.